MERLIN (Methane Remote Sensing Lidar Mission)

 - PLMC (Payload Monitoring & Control) which monitors and controls the payload.
-The PLMC generates commands to control the payload based on inputs from the PLEX, analyses payload behavior, investigates payload anomalies and checks the Level 1a data produced by the PLDP.
-It provides information to the SPEX (Scientific Products Expertise centers) which can deliver a new version of the Level 1 processor to the PLDP.
+The PLMC generates commands to control the payload based on inputs from the PLEX, analyses payload behaviour, investigates payload anomalies and checks the Level 1a data produced by the PLDP.
+It provides information to the SPEX (Scientific Products Expertise centres) which can deliver a new version of the Level 1 processor to the PLDP.

 - PLEX (Payload EXpertise) which provides in-depth payload expert appraisal and off-line instrument support functions such as mission planning input, long-term monitoring, calibration, instrument configuration control, provision of procedures for off-line monitoring of housekeeping and measurement data.

-• PLDP (Payload Data Processing center) is responsible for processing and delivering science data, that is to say the generation of level 0 to level 3 data and products, and the dissemination of Merlin science data.
+PLDP is responsible for processing and delivering science data, that is to say, the generation of level 0 to level 3 data and products, and the dissemination of Merlin science data.
 The PLDP manages the data and product archives

-• SPEX (Scientific Products EXpertise centers) dedicated to expert assessments of MERLIN science products.
-SPEX centers manage the science prototypes to support the development and testing of the reference processors.
+SPEX is dedicated to expert assessments of MERLIN science products.
+SPEX centres manage the science prototypes to support the development and testing of the reference processors.
 They deliver new versions of a reference processor to the PLDP and relay the reprocessing campaign required by the Science Advisory Group.